Nigeria receives 2 million doses of J&J COVID vaccine from EU countries | Health

 Nigeria receives 2 million doses of J&J COVID vaccine from EU countries

-Samuel Isopi, Nigeria's ambassador to the European Union, said more doses would arrive in the coming weeks.
-The vaccines are currently in a cold room at the airport of the west African nation's capital, Abuja.
+Samuela Isopi, the EU ambassador to Nigeria, said the doses were "part of a global donation of almost 20 million J&J doses from EU member states to Nigeria" and more would arrive in the coming weeks.
+The vaccines are currently in a cold room at the airport of the Nigerian capital Abuja.

+Shuaib said hard-to-reach riverine, desert and security-compromised areas would initially be prioritised since the J&J vaccine only requires a single dose.
+The shelf life for the vaccines is the longest that Nigeria has received so far.

-The government in December said it would have to destroy about 1 million donated vaccine doses after they had expired.
-The country had been accepting vaccines with short shelf lives from international donor nations in an attempt to use them quickly and provide some level of protection for Nigerians due to vaccine scarcity in the past.
+The government said in December that it had destroyed about 1 million donated vaccine doses after they had expired.
+The country had been accepting vaccines with short shelf lives from donor nations in an attempt to use them quickly and provide some level of protection for Nigerians due to vaccine scarcity in the past.

+The government has focused on vaccinating people who are 18 years old and above.
+Of the eligible population, Shuaib said that 15.8 million Nigerians, or 14%, have received their first vaccine dose.
+Another official at NPHCDA said at least 6 million Nigerians have had their full two-dose vaccination course, just a fraction of the country's 200 million population.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)